bmshema/trafficThief-lite/README.md

 ![image](https://user-images.githubusercontent.com/92175742/202934439-e17bc465-0678-4983-9c25-d357dca70321.png)

 - Wireshark and a terminal will open.
 - The TLS keylogfile will be created in `/tmp/pandaloot/keyloot.log` on your machine.
-This needs to be loaded in Wireshark.
+This needs to be loaded in Wireshark initially and will update in real-time.

 ![image](https://user-images.githubusercontent.com/92175742/202934248-2780eeeb-8cdd-4724-8167-1e5b8512e004.png)